RDMA Support

 The number of parallel connections that a node can establish to each of the other nodes.
 Connections are only established when needed and are also dropped when they are idle for a while.

-Small values of connRDMABufSize will cause many round-trips to transfer a given amount of data, resulting in low latencies, but high CPU usage and lower bandwidth.
+When adjusting these settings, note small values of connRDMABufSize will cause many round-trips to transfer a given amount of data, resulting in low latencies, but high CPU usage and lower bandwidth.
 High values will result in higher latency, but better bandwidth and lower CPU usage.
 The default values of 70 * 8192 = 573440 (560 KiB) gives reasonably low latency but is still able to saturate an FDR InfiniBand link.

 Metadata

-connMaxInternodeNum * (#clients + #meta + #storage)
+connMaxInternodeNum * (#clients + ((#meta-1) * 2) + #storage)

 Storage

-connMaxInternodeNum * #clients
+connMaxInternodeNum * (#clients + #meta)

 Client